Research | Policy Briefs

 Electricity, water, and high-speed connections are primary considerations for developers

-Electricity: Data centers use 10 to 50 times more electricity than a typical commercial building of the same size.
-They depend on zero unplanned downtime, requiring reliable power from two redundant substations and onsite backup power.
-Note: Many data center operators or their customers want most or all of the power to come from renewable or carbon-free sources to meet climate or emissions goals, and they usually specify this upfront.
+Electricity: Data centers consume 10 to 50 times more electricity than a typical commercial building of the same size.
+They depend on zero unplanned downtime, requiring reliable power from two redundant substations plus onsite backup.
+The availability of sufficient, reliable power will likely be the developer’s most important siting concern.

-Water: Running all that processing hardware generates substantial heat, requiring an equally substantial cooling system.
-Cooling systems (HVAC and liquid) can use 500,000 gallons of water a day or more—sometimes much more.
+Water: Processing hardware generates substantial heat, requiring an equally substantial cooling system.
+HVAC and liquid cooling systems can use 500,000 gallons of water a day or more—sometimes much more.

-Internet: High-speed internet with redundant connections from multiple ISPs is critical.
+Internet: High-speed internet with redundant connections from multiple ISPs is essential.

 Good taxpayers, but not great job creators:

-Taxes: Data centers can be large taxpayers, which may be used to offset real estate taxes for homeowners or fund schools and infrastructure.
-Many states offer tax incentives for data centers, though they have increasingly come under scrutiny.
+Taxes: Data centers can be large taxpayers, helping offset property taxes or fund schools and infrastructure.
+Many states offer tax incentives to attract them, though these incentives face growing scrutiny.

 Growing Controversy